MicrosoftDocs/Viva/Viva/goals/ms-sql-server-integration.md

 > [!IMPORTANT]
 > Viva Goals is currently available only for private preview customers, and only in English.
 The features described here are subject to change.
 [Learn more about Viva Goals.](https://go.microsoft.com/fwlink/?linkid=2189933)

-## Who can use this feature?

-All Users and Admins (Admins also have permissions to manage the integration from the admin dashboard)

 ## About the MS SQL integration

-Viva Goals’ Integration with MS SQL Server allows you to link your OKRs in Viva Goals to a server database in MS SQL and provides automatic, real-time updates on your objectives.
+The Viva Goals integration with MS SQL Server allows you to link your OKRs in Viva Goals to a server database in MS SQL and provides automatic, real-time updates on your objectives.

 For example, if you have an objective to increase visits and the time spent in your app by 60% then you can directly link this objective with the relevant data in MS SQL Server.
 Whenever there’s a change in the dataset and the database is updated, this data is automatically synced with  Viva Goals every hour and the OKR status updated.

-## Set up
+All users and admins have access to this integration.
+Admins also have permissions to manage the integration from the admin dashboard.

-## Connect MS SQLServer to your Viva Goals account
+## How to connect the MS SQLServer to your Viva Goals account

 1. The first step in setting up the MS SQL integration is to connect your account to Viva Goals Navigate to your sidebar and select **Admin** and then select **Integrations**.